Jan Zídek: Professional career

 In July 2024, Zídek signed with Club Bàsquet Sant Antoni in Spain's Segunda FEB.
 One year later, he moved up to CB Tizona of the Primera FEB.
+On May 18, 2026, he signed for Ourense of the Primera FEB.

 International career

 Zídek has represented the Czech Republic men's national team across youth and senior levels.
 In the buildup to EuroBasket 2025, he emphasized his pride in playing for his country, saying: "I don't take it for granted that I can represent [my country].
 I enjoy every day with the national team, I love it!"

 At the tournament, Zídek contributed minutes in the group stage for the Czech team.

 Personal

 He is from a basketball family.
 His father George Zidek and grandfather Jiří Zídek Sr. also played basketball professionally.